Approval voting

 On an approval ballot, the voter can select any number of candidates.

-Approval voting is a single-winner rated voting system where voters can approve of all the candidates as they like instead of choosing one.
-The method is designed to eliminate vote-splitting while keeping election administration simple and easy-to-count (requiring only a single score for each candidate).
+Approval voting is a single-winner rated voting system where voters approve of any number of candidates named on a ballot, and the candidate with the most votes is victorious.
+The method is designed to eliminate vote-splitting while keeping election administration simple and easy to count, requiring only a single score for each candidate.
+Proponents of approval voting argue that the system more accurately represents candidates not belonging to a major party.

+While approval voting is primarily considered in single-winner contexts, application to multiple-winner contexts is also possible.
+For example, if there are ten seats to be filled, the ten most-voted candidates would be selected.
+Winners can be selected in a single round of approval voting, but preliminary "narrowing" rounds can be included.

 Approval voting has been used in both organizational and political elections to improve representativeness and voter satisfaction.

-Critics of approval voting have argued the simple ballot format is a disadvantage, as it forces a binary choice for each candidate (instead of the expressive grades of other rated voting rules).
+As the number of candidates a voter may approve of is unlimited, approval voting is immune to overvoting.

 Effect on elections

 Research by social choice theorists Steven Brams and Dudley R. Herschbach found that approval voting would increase voter participation, prevent minor-party candidates from being spoilers, and reduce negative campaigning.
-Brams' research concluded that approval can be expected to elect majority-preferred candidates in practical election scenarios, avoiding the center squeeze common to ranked-choice voting and primary elections.
+Brams' research concluded that approval can be expected to elect majority-preferred candidates in practical election scenarios, avoiding the center squeeze spoiler effect common to ranked-choice voting and primary elections.

-One study showed that approval would not have chosen the same two winners as plurality voting (Jacques Chirac and Jean-Marie Le Pen) in the first round of the 2002 French presidential election; it instead would have chosen Chirac and Lionel Jospin as the top two candidates to proceed to the runoff.

-In the actual election, Le Pen lost by an overwhelming margin in the runoff, 82.2% to 17.8%, a sign that the true top two candidates had not been found.
-In the approval voting survey primary, Chirac took first place with 36.7%, compared to Jospin at 32.9%.
-Le Pen, in that study, received 25.1% and so would not have made the cut to the second round.
-In the real primary election, the top three were Chirac, 19.9%, Le Pen, 16.9%, and Jospin, 16.2%.
 A study of various evaluative voting methods (approval and score voting) during the 2012 French presidential election showed that "unifying" candidates tended to do better, and polarizing candidates did worse, as compared to under plurality voting.